zeli8888/BikeShareApp/README.md

 - **Feature 2**: Real-time Bikes Information. 🚲
 - **Feature 3**: Real-time Weather Information Based on Your Location. ☀️
 - **Feature 4**: Visualized Availability Trends for Each Bike Station. 📈
-- **Feature 5**: Route Plan With Google Map Based on Your Location. 🗺️
+- **Feature 5**: Route Service to Bike Station With Google Map Based on Your Location. 🗺️

 ---